jokla/CarND-LaneLines-P1/writeup.md

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Color selection
+#### Color selection
 The pixels that were above the thresholds have been retained, and pixels below the threshold have been blacked out.
-This help to find the lines in the images, that usually have a brigter color than the road.
+This help to find the lines in the images, that usually have a brighter color than the asphalt.

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Convert the color image in grayscale
+#### Convert the color image in grayscale

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Apply Gaussian smoothing:
+#### Apply Gaussian smoothing:
-We'll also include Gaussian smoothing, before running Canny, which is essentially a way of suppressing noise and spurious gradients by averaging
+Before running Canny, I applyied a [Gaussian smoothing](http://docs.opencv.org/2.4/modules/imgproc/doc/filtering.html?highlight=gaussianblur#gaussianblur) which is essentially a way of suppressing noise and spurious gradients by averaging.

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Use Canny for edge detection
+#### Use Canny for edge detection

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Define ROI to consider only the road
+#### Define ROI to consider only the road

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Run Hough transform to detect lines
+#### Run Hough transform to detect lines

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />